Blog Post Updated on: June 9, 2022.

 Maintaining Plants and Flowers in Your Sunroom

 Whether you add your plants to a traditional sunroom, three season or four season room, plants provide great benefits in air quality, as well as pops of color, all with lower maintenance than an outdoor garden.
-Bringing plants indoors and maintaining them involves more than simply watering.
+Bringing plants into your indoor sunroom garden and maintaining them indoors involves more than simply watering.
 Here are some tips to ensure your plants remain alive and thriving in your sunroom:

 - Consider the needs of each plant you plan to bring indoors.
 Certain plants, like herbs, require abundant sun inside; even more sun than they had outside.
 Some plants, such as succulents, would rather pass the winter in a cool, well-ventilated indoor spot, unlike the hot, dry area you might assume would be perfect for them.